NLnetLabs/cascade/doc/manual/source/building.rst

 During installation :program:`rustup` will attempt to configure the ``PATH``.
 Modifications to ``PATH`` may not take effect until the console is restarted, or the user is logged out, or it may not succeed at all.

-If, after installation, running ``rustc --version`` in the console fails, this is the most likely reason.
+If, after installation, running :command:`rustc --version` in the console fails, this is the most likely reason.

 Building
 --------